 The page will be updated as often as possible, but the fluidity of the situation in South Minneapolis and throughout the metro makes it difficult to be extremely timely.
 And please use good judgment and do not put yourself or family in dangerous situations.
 We will rebuild the community, but your life is not as easily rebuilt.

-Park Avenue Community Tent Ministry & Food Distribution: Friday, July 31 starting at 11am until all goods are distributed in the parking lot of 3400 Park Avenue, Minneapolis MN 55407.
+Park Avenue Community Tent Ministry & Food Distribution: Held the last Friday morning of each month in the parking lot of 3400 Park Avenue, Minneapolis MN 55407.
 Due to the recent unrest, our community is in need of emotional and spiritual support, along with medical and legal resources AND of course food and necessities.
 Our parking lot will become a tent ministry with bilingual experts to help as best they can in these areas, and offer prayer and comfort.
 Please share or attend as you can!

 Please consider donating only the following food/essential items: